gtvj/unit-testing-advanced/README.md

     * the use of `done()` to signify to Mocha that the asynchronous test is complete.
 Without this the test would appear to pass
     * this example is actually an anti-pattern because our test is reliant upon the network and Wikipedia being up.
 This will result in a slow running test which could fail because of reasons outside of the System Under Test (SUT).
 We will address this later with mocking.
 * [asynchronous-spec-mocked-server-spec.js](test/asynchronous-spec-mocked-server-spec.js) is a more realistic example that uses the 'Nock' library to mock a server.
+* [asynchronous-spec-promise-based.js](test/asynchronous-spec-promise-based.js) is an example of testing a promise-based async API (similar to Fetch)

 ### Doubles